 Applications concerning caveats are also very common.
-Generally speaking, a caveat application comes before the duty judge in two ways.
+Generally speaking, a caveat application comes before the Duty Judge in two ways.
 The first is an application by the caveator, having received a lapsing notice 20 days earlier, for an order extending the operation of the caveat; the second is an application by a caveatee for removal of the caveat.
-The test is the same on both, and it is the same test as applies for an interlocutory injunction: even if the caveatee files a summons claiming an order removing a caveat and the caveator is the defendant, Despite comments in judgments reported and unreported,10 an enormous number of caveats still claim 'an equitable interest' and no more.
-A caveat that claims merely 'an equitable interest' is insufficient to specify an interest claimed by the caveator as required by the relevant provisions of the Real Property Act.
+The test is the same on both, and it is the same test as applies for an interlocutory injunction:

-it is the defendant caveator who bears the onus of justifying the caveat.
-First, the caveator - whether applying for an extension of the caveat or resisting its removal - must demonstrate that the caveat has or may have substance.8 The term 'may have substance' encompasses the concept of a seriously arguable case.
-Secondly, the court will have regard to the balance of convenience, although it is a rare case that a valid caveat will be allowed to lapse or be removed on balance of convenience grounds.
-But it can and does occur - for example, where there is a valid caveat in respect of a security interest, but a substantial equity remains in the property and the registered proprietor proposes to refinance and can do so without seriously prejudicing the position of the caveator, then the court may permit or require that the caveat be removed, with leave to relodge it once the refinance has been completed, upon terms that protect the caveator's interest.9
+even if the caveatee files a summons claiming an order removing a caveat and the caveator is the defendant, it is the defendant caveator who bears the onus of justifying the caveat.
+First, the caveator - whether applying for an extension of the caveat or resisting its removal - must demonstrate that the caveat has or may have substance.
+The term "may have substance" encompasses the concept of a seriously arguable case.
+Secondly, the Court will have regard to the balance of convenience, although it is a rare case that a valid caveat will be allowed to lapse or be removed on balance of convenience grounds.
+But it can and does occur - for example, where there is a valid caveat in respect of a security interest, but a substantial equity remains in the property and the registered proprietor proposes to refinance and can do so without seriously prejudicing the position of the caveator, then the Court may permit or require that the caveat be removed, with leave to relodge it once the refinance has been completed, upon terms that protect the caveator's interest.

-Despite comments in judgments reported and unreported,10 an enormous number of caveats still claim 'an equitable interest' and no more.
-A caveat that claims merely 'an equitable interest' is insufficient to specify an interest claimed by the caveator as required by the relevant provisions of the Real Property Act 1900 (NSW).
-The regulations provide that it is unnecessary to describe an interest as 'equitable', thus 'equitable' adds nothing and all such a caveat does is claim 'an interest', which tells the registrar of titles, the caveatee and the court absolutely nothing.
-If you encounter such a caveat, then the summons should include, as well as, or better still in place of, an application for extension of the defective caveat, an application for leave to lodge a fresh caveat claiming substantially the same interest as that claimed in the original caveat.11
+Despite comments in judgments reported and unreported, an enormous number of caveats still claim "an equitable interest" and no more.
+A caveat that claims merely "an equitable interest" is insufficient to specify an interest claimed by the caveator as required by the relevant provisions of the (NSW) Real Property Act 1900.
+The regulations provide that it is unnecessary to describe an interest as "equitable", thus "equitable" adds nothing and all such a caveat does is claim "an interest", which tells the Registrar of Titles, the caveatee and the Court absolutely nothing.
+If you encounter such a caveat, then the summons should include, as well as or better still in place of an application for extension of the defective caveat, an application for leave to lodge a fresh caveat claiming an interest claiming substantially the same interest as that claimed in the original caveat.

 Other common applications for interlocutory injunctions include injunctions to restrain obstruction of rights of way, and injunctions to restrain landlords from locking out tenants, particularly as often seems to happen in the context of disputed exercise of options.
-In this context, be aware of the sometimes overlooked Conveyancing Act 1919 (NSW), ss133E, 133F and 133G, which have the effect that despite any provision in a lease which makes an option subject to performance by the lessee of any specified obligation, no breach by the lessee of such an obligation precludes the lessee's entitlement to the option unless (1)
+In this